Note from Jane: I updated this post on Nov. 14, 2014.

 This is critical to know upfront because it usually determines (1) whether or not you can use the service in the first place and (2) how much you’ll get charged for formatting and conversion if that’s a service you need.

 A few things to know:

 - Microsoft Word (or any text file) is commonly accepted.
-However: If you’re publishing direct to Kindle or Nook (or use Smashwords, which is automated too), unless you “unformat” your Word document, it is likely to look like crap on an e-reading device when automatically converted to an e-book format.
-(That is: Your e-book file may have converted successfully, but the formatting/styling is awful.)
-Most retailer’s e-publishing services have extensive guidelines, preview programs, and other ways of ensuring things look OK before your e-book goes live.
+However: If you’re publishing direct to Kindle or Nook (or use Smashwords, which is automated too), unless you “unformat” your Word document, it will look like crap on an e-reading device when automatically converted to an e-book format.
+Most retailer’s e-publishing services have extensive guidelines, preview programs, and other ways of ensuring your work looks OK before your e-book goes live.

 - EPUB is the industry standard e-book file format.
 If you want to create your own EPUB file, see the end of this post for recommendations.

 - Many conversion/formatting services typically offer you EPUB and MOBI files since that covers you on Amazon and just about any other e-book retailer.